open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/host_os/readme.md

 - Documentation

 ## Usage
-Execute the download_tmv.sh script to download the Tiber Microvisor OS, sh256sum and der files.
+Execute the download_tmv.sh script to download the Tiber Microvisori and sh256sum files.

 ## Contributing